 The table "Services Received Without Charge" is available on the Treasury Board Secretariat website at: http://www.tbs-sct.gc.ca/rpp/2008-2009/info/info-eng.asp

 Section IV – Other Items of Interest

-Because "Corporate Direction and Services" is not displayed in the Main Estimates as a separate program activity, it was not discussed in Section II.
+Because "Corporate Direction and Internal Services" is not considered a separate program activity, it was not discussed in Section II.
 Resources are simply included as part of the overall allocation for those activities.
-However, because Corporate Direction and Services consumes roughly 21 percent of the organization's total resources and covers a number of activities and services which are essential to the smooth functioning of the organization, SIRC is providing the following breakdown.
+However, because Corporate Direction and Internal Services consumes roughly 26 percent of the organization's total resources and covers a number of activities and services which are essential to the smooth functioning of the organization, SIRC is providing the following breakdown.

 All of the costs associated with monthly meetings attended by Committee members, their per diems, plus travel and accommodation costs, are captured under this activity.
-So are the initiatives related to the Modern Comptrollership priority discussed in Section I. Corporate Direction and Services also includes ongoing refinements to SIRC's website, as well as the general informatics support required to maintain internal computing systems.
+Corporate Direction and Internal Services also includes ongoing refinements to SIRC's website, as well as the general informatics support required to maintain internal computing systems.
 In addition, financial and human resource management services which are not provided to SIRC by the Privy Council Office, are funded through this activity.
 Finally, the salaries of two executives providing corporate direction and one administrative head who supports them, are also included.

 Security Intelligence Review Committee

 Legislation Administered:The Canadian Security Intelligence Service Act

 Table 10: Services Received Without Charge

 |Accommodation provided by Public Works and Government Services Canada (PWGSC)||0.2|

 |Contributions covering employers' share of employees' insurance premiums and expenditures paid by TBS (excluding revolving funds)||0.1|